 Mouse feces look similar but are larger.
 Some roach droppings possess a cylindrical shape, while mouse droppings can more accurately be compared to grains of rice.
 Both types of droppings will become more prominent as you get closer to the nesting site of the intruder in question.

 Your search for a cockroach nest will look little like the effort to locate nests built by mice or other pests.
 The main difference?
 Cockroaches don’t gather materials to build nests.
 Rather, their nests simply represent areas in which several of them gather together.

 Typically, you’ll be able to spot a “nest” as you see more and more of them in the same area.
 They will likely be gathered in a protected space.
 Nests are often found behind refrigerators or other large appliances.
-They may also be situated behind furniture or in assorted cracks or crevices.
+They may also be situated behind furniture, in assorted cracks or crevices, or in basement areas.

-Nests usually include not only several cockroaches, but also, discarded egg cases.
+Nests usually include not only several cockroaches or shed skin, but also discarded egg cases.
 Cockroach eggs vary a bit based on the species but are generally deep red or brown in color.
 Smooth and shiny, they are rarely larger than 10 mm.
 If these egg capsules appear to be split, the egg has already hatched.
 However, eggs that look plump are about to hatch — and when they do, they could produce several cockroaches.

 How you proceed when you find a nest will depend on how large it is and how comfortable you are handling the situation on your own.
 At this point, however, active intervention is essential.
 If the infestation seems modest, you could potentially eradicate the issue on your own with help from the right product.